duarteocarmo/interactive-dashboard-post/posts/part-1.md

 #### 3.3.
 What is the sentiment in /r/python across time? introducing [TextBlob](https://textblob.readthedocs.io/en/dev/)

-Alright, the final one is a bit more complicated.
+Alright, the final analysis is a bit more complicated.
 We want to see the sentiment in the [/r/python](https://reddit.com/r/python) subreddit in some sort of time line.

 First, we already now how to retrieve the most up voted comments of the past 2 days: